-Thomas Edison State College is committed to maintaining academic quality, excellence and honesty.
-The College expects all members of its community to share the commitment to academic integrity, an essential component of a quality academic experience.
+Thomas Edison State University is committed to maintaining academic quality, excellence and honesty.
+The University expects all members of its community to share the commitment to academic integrity, an essential component of a quality academic experience.

-Thomas Edison State College students are expected to exhibit the highest level of academic citizenship.
-In particular, students are expected to read and follow all policies, procedures and program information guidelines contained in publications; pursue their learning goals with honesty and integrity; demonstrate that they are progressing satisfactorily and in a timely fashion by meeting course deadlines and following outlined procedures; observe a code of mutual respect in dealing with mentors, staff and other students; behave in a manner consistent with the standards and codes of their professions; keep official records updated; and meet financial obligations in a timely manner.
-Students not practicing good academic citizenship may be subject to disciplinary action including suspension, dismissal and/or a hold on academic records.
+Thomas Edison State University students are expected to exhibit the highest level of academic citizenship.
+In particular, students are expected to read and follow all policies, procedures and program information guidelines contained in publications; pursue their learning goals with honesty and integrity; demonstrate that they are progressing satisfactorily and in a timely fashion by meeting course deadlines and following outlined procedures; observe a code of mutual respect in dealing with mentors, staff and other students; behave in a manner consistent with the standards and codes of their professions; keep official records updated regarding changes in name, address, telephone number or email address; and meet financial obligations in a timely manner.
+Students not practicing good academic citizenship may be subject to disciplinary action including suspension, dismissal or financial holds on records.
 All members of the community are responsible for reviewing the academic code of conduct policy and behaving in keeping with the stated principles.